-$^{1}$ As a starting point for reading, we suggest the classical book of Strunk and White "The Elements of Style" mentioned in Chapter 0 of the present notes.
+$^{^{1}}$ As a starting point for reading, we suggest the classical book of Strunk and White "The Elements of Style" mentioned in Chapter 0 of the present notes.

-- Subjective exaggerations (e.g., The results show how perfectly the new system works.) - Meaning-enhancing and subjective terms (e.g., The many tests naturally led to very different results.) - Casual evaluations (e.g., Unfortunately, this approach proved to be completely pointless.) - Expression of personal enthusiasm (e.g., This statement can be wholeheartedly agreed with from the author's point of view.) - Adverbs that show your personal attitude (e.g., luckily, remark-ably, surprisingly, etc.) - Personal phrases (e.g., in my opinion or personally, I think...) - Colloquialism and platitudes (e.g., So it came as it had to come - the algorithm didn't work.) - Idiomatic or colloquial vocabulary - like (use for instance or for example) - lots of (use a significant/considerable number or numerous) - little/big (use small/large) - get better/worse (use improve/deteriorate). - good/bad (use positive/negative) - Filler vocabulary (e.g., Although there apparently are proponents of this view, it is not accurate, so to speak.) - Question forms (e.g., Why does this algorithm not work?) - Contracted verb forms (e.g., don't, can't)
+- Expression of personal enthusiasm (e.g., This statement can be wholeheartedly agreed with from the author's point of view.) - Adverbs that show your personal attitude (e.g., luckily, remarkably, surprisingly, etc.) - Personal phrases (e.g., in my opinion or personally, I think ...) - Colloquialism and platitudes (e.g., So it came as it had to come the algorithm didn't work.) - Idiomatic or colloquial vocabulary - like (use for instance or for example) - lots of (use a significant/considerable number or numerous) - little/big (use small/large) - get better/worse (use improve/deteriorate). - good/bad (use positive/negative) - Filler vocabulary (e.g., Although there apparently are proponents of this view, it is not accurate, so to speak.) - Question forms (e.g., Why does this algorithm not work?) - Contracted verb forms (e.g., don't, can't)